geboyr/csc5201_final/README.md

 10. Go into the folder using the command: cd csc5201_final

 10. Create a .env file (I like to use nano) and fill in the API keys you have.
 You’ll copy the contents of env-example.txt and fill it in with the appropriate API keys & passwords.
 You could probably use root/root for mysql root username & password, and my_user and user for mysql user and password.
 But get an OpenAI API key, and create your own longer keys for the various services.

-Finally run Docker Compose, and if your application has any environment variables or configurations that need to be updated for the production environment, make sure to update them first.
-Then, you can run: docker compose up -–build
+12. Then, you can run: docker compose up -–build

-11. Wait a few minutes for everything to start, and for the load test to run.
+13. Wait a few minutes for everything to start, and for the load test to run.

-12. Once the logs have died down (and you see the load test results), you can access the app at the following URLs:
+14. Once the logs have died down (and you see the load test results), you can access the app at the following URLs:
 - http://165.22.5.19:5000/ui (To manage your ingredients and generate recipes)
 - http://165.22.5.19:5002/stats (To view the raw stats of service calls and response times)
 - http://165.22.5.19:5002/dash (To view a nice dashboard of service calls and response times)